 Seton and Accelerate Great Schools share the belief that all kids deserve a great education.
 Seton is a nonprofit 501c3 organization founded to preserve disappearing urban Catholic Schools, many of which serve low-income students.
 We revitalize our partner schools, implement a more sustainable model and equip them with the tools to succeed.
-Thanks to the generosity of donors, Seton does not charge archdiocesan offices or individual Catholic schools to bring them into the Seton Blended Learning Network.
+Thanks to the generosity of donors, Seton does not charge Archdiocesan offices or individual Catholic schools to join the Seton Blended Learning Network.

 5) What does Seton’s blended learning model look like?

 Seton works with each partner school to customize a learning model that meets the needs of each school’s staff and student population.
 This autonomy at the school level empowers principals and teachers to personalize their approach to meet the needs of their individual school population.
 Most often, Seton implements a classroom rotation model that uses a mixture of flexible software and data-driven, small-group instruction.
 The software, procedures, training, and “culture” of the model differ by grade level (i.e. K-2, 3-5, 6-8).
-We’re excited to be working with St. Cecilia and St. Francis de Sales’ school leadership to identify the model that best meets the needs of their students.
+We’re excited to be working with four local principals identify the model that best meets the needs of their students.